 If that idea is intimidating to you, I promise that you are not alone.
 Every honest parent would admit that evangelizing and discipling one’s children is a daunting task.
 While the challenge is great, disciples are known by their willingness to risk everything and be used by God in what seems improbable or even impossible.

 You have a limited window of time with your children in their formative years; how will you spend it?
 You may be an empty-nester who has a list of regrets longer than your list of approved accomplishments, but it is not too late to make an impact on your children.
 We all are leaving a legacy, but it has yet to be declared what each of ours will be.

-Excerpt from the upcoming Don’t Drop Your Kids Off at Church.
+Excerpt from Don’t Drop Your Kids Off at Church.